Scott Edinburgh

 Note: While we ask you to introduce yourself to your future classmates in this video, the video will not be shared and is for use in the application process only.

 Use your MIT Sloan MBA video essay to share personal aspects of your candidacy.
-While MIT Sloan asked candidates a few years ago to address why MIT Sloan was a good fit for them, this was removed last year.
-This means this script is NOT the place to address why Sloan is a good fit or to cover details already included in your resume or your cover letter.
+This script is NOT the place to address why Sloan is a good fit or to cover details already included in your resume or your cover letter.
 Instead, think about what make you unique and what your passions and/or hobbies are.
 You truly should be INTRODUCING yourself to you classmates here.

 For the video component of your MIT Sloan application, it is most important to be yourself.
 This is also a chance for admissions committee members to evaluate applicants’ physical presence and delivery.
 Keep this in mind as you develop your video and consider factors such as audio quality, demeanor, and fluency in addition to the content itself!